-The DME maximum allowable fee index identifies items that may be dispensed as a pair, referred to as "bilateral" appliances.
+The DME Index identifies items that may be dispensed as a pair, referred to as "bilateral" appliances.
 Bilateral appliances may be purchased singly (each) or as a pair, and may be billed with a quantity of one or more.

 If bilateral appliances are billed for the same DOS, indicate a quantity of "2" or more in element 24G of the 1500 Health Insurance Claim Form.